 In a similar fashion, StarStock is new to the scene and offers many of the same benefits, with some slight differences.
 Similarly, you ship your cards to StarStock and they do the scanning and listing, while all that’s required of you is the pricing.
 On a different level, StarStock utilizes a grading system, which means when you send cards in to be sold, StarStock reviews the condition of your cards and then assigns a letter grade to each, ranging from A to C.

-There is of course a lot more that goes into it, so I encourage you to check out my guide on buying and selling cards with StarStock.
+There is of course a lot more that goes into it, so I encourage you to check out my guide on buying and selling sports cards with ALT.

 Other Websites (Fanatics, OverStock & More)

 I’m keeping this one separate from the “retail” section that follows because it really is a different beast.
 Just look at this list—did you have any idea you could buy cards from:

 Read more: How long does it take StockX to ship?

 Let’s take a look at a few in more detail.

 As you’ll read below, and as you’ve probably seen in stores, Target and Walmart have card sections that offer blasters, packs, etc. If there is a new release, it will hit the shelves and be available online.

 But with Fanatics, while you shouldn’t expect to find much of the same, you will come across a number of high-dollar singles, many graded, and the new release product they do carry will typically be some sort of Fanatics exclusive (here is a Fanatics exclusive Donruss Football blaster, but then full sets as well, like the recently released 2020 Phoenix.)

 One thing to be mindful of here is that Fanatics often runs sales, which makes a lot of the single card pricing more appealing.

 Here I’m going to lump all of the retail opportunities under one section.
 The physical brick and mortar retail stores that have been known to sell baseball cards include: